How Long Does Advil Last (And Why)?

 Effective pain and fever relief 4-6 hours

-It usually takes about 30 minutes to feel its effects.
+It takes about 30 minutes to feel its effects.
 However, this can vary.
-When ibuprofen takes effect, the pain or fever usually diminishes.
-Its effects generally last longer.
+When ibuprofen takes effect, the pain or fever diminishes.
+Its effects last longer.
 The maximum blood level of Advil is calculated after 1–2 hours.
 Reliable source.
 However, ibuprofen is rapidly eliminated from the body.
 This is one of the reasons you should take it every few hours depending on the condition being treated.

 Young children can eliminate ibuprofen from the body faster than adults.
 For some people, symptoms decrease dramatically; for others, it may take longer.
 This is because various factors can influence the duration of the drug intake.